thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 27 December 2022
+### Daily Rundown on Wednesday, 28 December 2022

-- The average temperature today is 8.02˚C;
+- The average temperature today is 10.2˚C;
-- With highs of 9.93˚C and lows of 3.09˚C.
+- With highs of 11.26˚C and lows of 7.83˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->